Charlie's Angels: Full Throttle: Sequel

-Following the release of Full Throttle, the franchise was confirmed for a third and fourth film, but in 2004 the idea was cancelled.
-A fictional sequel titled Charlie's Angels III: The Legend of Charlie's Gold (2007) was presented within the 2001 Futurama episode "I Dated a Robot", with Lucy Liu reprising her role; the film follows the Angels dealing with an outbreak of vampires.
+Following the release of Full Throttle, the franchise was confirmed for a third and fourth film, but in 2004 the idea was canceled.

-In 2015, Sony began the development on new Charlie's Angels installment.
+In 2015, Sony began developing the new Charlie's Angels installment.
 Elizabeth Banks directed and produced the film with her husband Max Handelman producing.
 Initially developed as a reboot of the franchise, the film is a continuation of the original TV series and the McG-directed 2000s films.

-The third installment stars Kristen Stewart, Naomi Scott and Ella Balinska as the new generation of Angels.
+The third installment stars Kristen Stewart, Naomi Scott, and Ella Balinska as the new generation of Angels.
 Banks and Djimon Hounsou also star as Charlie's assistants, known as Bosleys, while Patrick Stewart replaced Bill Murray in the role of John Bosley and Jaclyn Smith reprised her role as Kelly Garrett for the second time for a cameo appearance.
 It is also the first installment to feature Robert Clotworthy as the voice of Charlie, replacing John Forsythe, following his death in 2010.